 ACUTE ISCHEMIC STROKE MODULE

-This module allows physicians (Neuro Radiologists, Endovascular Neuro Surgeons, Endovascular Neurologists) to practice endovascular treatment of acute ischemic stroke in which a mechanical thrombectomy device (stent retriever) is used to remove the clot.
+This module allows physicians (Neuro Radiologists, Endovascular Neuro Surgeons, Endovascular Neurologists) to practice mechanical thrombectomy intervention for acute stroke treatment using a stent retriever and aspiration.

 The pathophysiological basis for an acute ischemic stroke begins with the occlusion of an intracranial vessel either by an embolus or a local thrombus, reducing blood flow to the downstream brain region.
 In the first 3-4.5 hours after the occurrence of the stroke, patients receive intravenous drug therapy (thrombolytic agent) such as tPA to dissolve the clot.